Budget & Financial Planning

 The Office of Budget & Financial Planning is responsible for developing and managing the annual operating budgets for the University, including the College of Arts & Sciences, the Sawyer Business School, the Law School and central administration.

-The University's gross annual operating budget is $300M for FY17.
+The University's gross annual operating budget is over $300M for FY22.
 Additional Information about our office and selected policies and procedures can be found below.
 We invite you to contact us regarding any questions about these and any other budget-related topics.

 Please see the Payroll Office’s page for the payroll schedule.